A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

-{More recently, Li et al. \cite{Li:2020} conducted a study to investigate how much the improvements in the multi-encoder models, such as \cite{Voita:18, Zhang:18}, come from leveraging the context.
-Their experiments on four small-scale datasets found that the separate context encoder actually acts as a noise generator providing richer training signals to the NMT model.
-This may alleviate overfitting, which is inherent in such experimental settings.
-In addition, they achieved almost the same improvements in BLEU even when no context was used at the decoding stage.
-Similar improvements were achieved when the model was trained with random context or if Gaussian noise was added to the encoder output instead of the context.
-Their experiment on large-scale Chinese$\rightarrow$English corpus showed the effectiveness of using Gaussian noise while training such models.
+{More recently, Li et al. \cite{Li:2020} conducted a study to investigate how much of the multi-encoder model improvements, as in \cite{Voita:18, Zhang:18}, come from leveraging the context.
+Experimentation on four small-scale datasets showed that the separate context encoder actually acts as a noise generator providing richer training signals to the NMT model, possibly alleviating overfitting inherent in such experimental settings.
+Further, they achieved similar improvements in BLEU even when no context was used at the decoding stage.
+Comparable improvements were achieved when the model was trained with random context or if Gaussian noise was added to the encoder output instead of the context.
+Experiment on a large-scale Chinese$\rightarrow$English corpus showed the effectiveness of using Gaussian noise while training such models.
 Hence, they argued for building strong sentence-level baselines with carefully regularised methods, especially when experimenting with small datasets.}

 { Jiang et al. \cite{Jiang:2019} proposed to use an associated memory network to capture the local source context for NMT.
 They passed each of the context sentences through an RNN encoder followed by a multi-head self-attention layer.
 This context representation was then combined with that of the current source sentence via an inter-sentence attention.
 The inter-sentence attention for each of the context sentences was then averaged and passed through a context encoder.
-The output of the context encoder and the standard encoder of the Transformer was then passed through a gating function.
+The output of the context encoder and the standard encoder of the Transformer was further passed through a gating function.
 In practice, they only used one previous source sentence as context and found more number of context sentences to yield diminishing improvements. }